Arch Linux server quick install guide

 Kernel, cmdline, initramfs, microcode, splash image bundled into a single Unified Kernel Image that can be natively booted by a UEFI firmware, no additional bootloader needed.

-Edit /etc/mkinitcpio.conf hooks to support an encrypted rootfs:
+Edit /etc/mkinitcpio.conf hooks to support microcode updates and encrypted rootfs:

 /etc/mkinitcpio.conf

-HOOKS=(base systemd autodetect modconf kms keyboard sd-vconsole sd-encrypt block filesystems fsck)
+HOOKS=(base systemd autodetect microcode modconf kms keyboard sd-vconsole sd-encrypt block filesystems fsck)

 Edit /etc/mkinitcpio.d/linux.preset to build a UKI: